gitpod-io/retired-gatsby-website/src/docs/self-hosted/0.3.0/install/01_prepare_installation.md

 ## Bucket Storage (Optional)
 Gitpod uses bucket storage to persist the contents of workspaces.
 Each workspace tarballed into a single archive file which is then uploaded to the bucket.

 By default Gitpod ships with [MinIO](https://min.io/) as built-in bucket storage.
-If you operate your own MinIO instance, or have access to Google Cloud Bucket storage you can use that one:
+If you operate your own MinIO instance, or have access to Google Cloud Bucket storage you can use that one.
+You have the following options:

 * Integrated MinIO: If not disabled, Gitpod installs MinIO in Kubernetes as a dependency of Gitpod’s helm charts.
   MinIO itself can serve as [gateway](https://github.com/minio/minio/tree/master/docs/gateway) to other storage providers.